 Coast path down to Swanlake Beach

-At Swanlake Bay we headed down onto the deserted beach, such a tranquil scene with the only sound from waves breaking gently on to the shore.
-Back on the path, it rises above the bay with an open aspect to provide yet more wonderful views.
+At Swanlake Bay we headed down onto the deserted beach, a tranquil idyll with just the sounds of waves breaking gently on the shore.

 Coast path view of Swanlake Bay

-At the next headland Manorbier Bay comes into view, albeit obscured by a mid morning sea mist rolling in, for a dramatic effect.
-The path meanders steeply on a zigzag track downhill.
+At the next headland Manorbier Bay comes into view, on this occasion albeit obscured by a morning sea mist rolling in, for dramatic effect.

 Sea mist in Manorbier Bay